DANS-KNAW/easy-sword2/README.md

 ### Continued Deposit

-If a deposit is too large to be transferred in one go, or if it is not practical to do so for some other reason it can be sent in several increments.
+If a deposit is too large to be transferred in one go it can be sent in several increments.
 Whether any more partial deposits are to be expected is indicated by the client in the ``In-Progress`` header.
-The client has the

 #### First Transfer